Daniel908009/Kivy-Tetris/README.md

 ## What is it?
 <p>This project is a Tetris app made in Kivy(multiplatform, naturaly resizable framework for Python)</p>
+<p>This is the first time I am working with the Kivy canvas, so it most likely isnt very optimal, but everything works.</p>

 ## Features and goals
 - [X] Functional game logic